telosnetwork/telos-docs/docs/learn/voting_guide/telos_web_app.md

 ![app-telos-net dao group view registered](https://user-images.githubusercontent.com/39388424/191972049-3bdc665a-343b-4301-91f8-fffe206e7e69.png)

 __Please note:__ If your account is “fresh” or you are missing required resources, this may result in an error message.
-Please refer to “Powering up your account” at the end of this article.
+Please refer to [How to manage RAM](https://github.com/telosnetwork/telos-docs/blob/master/docs/learn/resource_management_guide/ram.md) and [How to manage CPU and NET](https://github.com/telosnetwork/telos-docs/blob/master/docs/learn/resource_management_guide/cpu-net.md).
 This will resolve the issues in most instances.

 #### Click on proposals in the top menue